 The base sauce that I make this recipe is vegetarian.
 So, you can easily switch the protein in this dish and make it vegetarian.
 You can add Paneer (Indian Cottage Cheese), extra-firm Tofu, mushrooms, or, a medley of veggies as well.
 Check out the recipe for a vegetarian favorite that I make with this sauce, Paneer Butter Masala, or, Paneer Makhani.

-I love serving this Butter Chicken with Saffron Rice, aromatic and nutty basmati rice cooked in a Saffron infused broth.
+I love pairing Easy Butter Chicken with Saffron Rice!
+Both these dishes are aromatic and have intense flavor, as a result of which, they compliment each other so well.
+Basmati rice is cooked in a Saffron infused broth to make Saffron Rice.
 Saffron compliments the aromatic and nutty basmati rice and elevates it to an elegant side dish.
 Another popular pairing with Butter Chicken is Cumin Rice (Zeera Rice).
 A side of Cucumber Raita really completes this meal.
-I love how yogurt adds a cooling freshness to this meal, which balances the spices in the Butter Chicken.
+Since this recipe uses warm Indian spices, yogurt balances that warmth and adds a cooling freshness to this Easy Butter Chicken meal.

 POT-in-POT: Cooking Butter Chicken and Saffron Rice in the same pot